-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2020
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2021

-The Trustees present their Annual Report together with the financial statements and Auditor's Report of the charitable company for the year 1 September 2019 to 31 August 2020.
-The Annual report serves the purpose of being the Trustees' Report (including the Strategic Report and Directors' Report) as required under company law.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2020 to 31 August 2021.
+The annual report serves the purposes of both a Trustees' report and a directors' report under company law.

-The Trust now operates with a family of four infant schools two of which have nursery provision, two junior and two primary schools and three high schools and includes the sixth form at Hellesdon High School.
+The Trust operates with a family of four infant schools two of which have nursery provision, two junior and two primary schools and three high schools and includes the sixth form at Hellesdon High School.
 These schools are all located in Norfolk, in three geographically distinct hubs; City, Rural and Coastal.

 The Academies have a combined capacity of 4,348 student places.
-At the time of the January 2020 census, there were 4,277 students on roll.
+At the time of the January 2021 census, there were 4.220 students on roll.

-The Trust is committed to enabling the very best educational outcomes for students aged 3 to 19 years.
-All schools enjoyed a positive set of results in previous academic years (see Achievements and Performance on page 8 for details of 2020 outcomes).
+The Trust is committed to enabling the very best educational and life outcomes for students aged 3 to 19 years.
+All schools enjoyed a positive set of results in previous academic years.
+The past 2 years have seen students achieve excellent results awarded via centre assessed grades or teacher assessed grades, which has enabled them to progress to the next stage of their education or career.

-In addition to an academic focus, the Trust is in a unique position in association with its strategic partners to offer a wide variety of experiences to ensure our students are equipped to make the best choices as they move through education.
+In addition to an academic focus, the Trust is in a unique position in association with its strategic partners to offer a wide variety of experiences to ensure our students are equipped to make more informed choices as they move through education.
 We continue to work with the Community Sports Foundation to offer post 16 education.
-Partnerships continue with North Walsham Rugby Club, The Sea Cadets in Wells next the Sea, Norwich Theatre Royal and the East Anglian Zoological Society.
-All these partnerships provide extended educational provision and opportunities for students across all phases to widen their experiences.
+Partnerships continue with North Walsham Rugby Club, The Sea Cadets in Wells-next-the-Sea, Norwich Theatre Royal and the East Anglian Zoological Society.
+Over the past year the Trust has established a partnership with Lovell, which will offer apprenticeships in the construction industry.
+All these partnerships provide extended educational provision and opportunities for students across all phases to acquire career and life skills and widen their experiences.
+The importance of these partnerships will be seen in 2021-22 when we formally launch our strategic framework.
+This framework will document a unique approach to education that builds on the successful and ground breaking roll out of Emotion Coaching across all of our schools.
+In addition, during 2021-22 the Trust will open a pioneering specialist resource base.
+This provision will provide for children with significant social, emotional and mental health difficulties.
+It will be a bespoke provision supported by eminent specialists from within and beyond the UK.

-The Trust intends to add further schools which fit with the overall strategic plan of the Trust and enhance our hub model.
-This will aid the process of transition and develop further the ethos of providing high quality education from Nursery to Sixth Form.
+The Trust intends to add further schools (including pre-schools) which fit with the overall strategic plan of the Trust and enhance our hub model.
+This will aid the process of transition and develop further the ethos of providing high quality education from early years to Sixth Form.